Jgouken/Jgouken/README.md

 **HTML/CSS** - Beginner

 # Works/Volunteers
-All of the following are works of Discord.js bots going back to May 17th, 2020 with 27,000+ [^1] lines of code in counting.
+All of the following are works of Discord.js bots going back to May 17th, 2020 with 34,000+ [^1] lines of code in counting.
 Work  | Position | Description
 ------------- | ------------- | -------------
+[Text-Based Game](https://github.com/jgouken/text-based-game) | Solo | This is a discord.js variant of my original [text-based game](https://github.com/jgouken/the-introvert-advantage) done with a few of my friends.
+This is the biggest solo project I've tackled thus far, and there will be a YouTube video posted when I am done.
-[The Introvert Advantage](https://github.com/jgouken/the-introvert-advantage) | School Project & Solo | This was done as an assignment.
+[The Introvert Advantage](https://github.com/jgouken/the-introvert-advantage) | School Project | This was done as an assignment.
 This is a [text-based game](https://the-introvert-advantage.jgouken.repl.co/) using HTML, CSS, and JavaScript.
 This project will be expanded significantly in the future.
-[Bot-ez-a](https://github.com/Jgouken/BOT-ez-a) | Volunteer Developer (scrapped) | Previously assisted aspiring developers create commands their privated server's needs.
+[Bot-ez-a](https://github.com/Jgouken/BOT-ez-a) | Volunteer (scrapped) | Previously assisted aspiring developers create commands for their private server's needs.
 [Make-A-Mand](https://github.com/Jgouken/MakeAMand) | Solo | Self-lead project to create helpful commands not seen in many other bots.
 Lead to nowhere.
 [Discord.js Bot Handler](https://github.com/Jgouken/Discord.js-Basic-Bot-Handler) | Solo | For me and the public to use my code not often seen by others for many functionalities.
 [TC-Phone](https://github.com/Jgouken/TC-Phone) | Solo (scrapped) | This was my add-on to Train Central; a "phone" for Discord users to use as their interface to this RPG world (such as an economy system).
 [Train Central](https://github.com/Jgouken/Train-Central) | Solo (scrapped) | This was an RPG-like idea using Discord; a train would go around different "regions" and users would have to catch the train to view and go to these regions.
 [Junk](https://github.com/Jgouken/Junk) | - | A dump of discarded files of mine lounging on my computer.
-[Snake](https://github.com/Jgouken/snake) | Solo | My first HTML video game to show myself the ropes.
+[Snake](https://github.com/Jgouken/snake) | Solo | My first HTML video game to show me the ropes.
 [Calculator](https://github.com/Jgouken/calculator) | Solo | My first very simple HTML/CSS program.
-[Matrix Development](https://github.com/MatrixDevelopment-GH) | Volunteer Developer (Retired) | Designed new processes and abilities that boosted the bot architecually.
+[Matrix Development](https://github.com/MatrixDevelopment-GH) | Volunteer (Retired) | Designed new processes and abilities that boosted the bot architecturally.
-[Wyvern](https://wyvern.host/) ([Discord Bot](https://discordbotlist.com/bots/wyvern)) | Lead Volunteer Developer (Retired) | Previously lead new designs, creations, and commands that suited the bots' needs along with user-friendly capabilities.
+[Wyvern](https://wyvern.host/) ([Discord Bot](https://discordbotlist.com/bots/wyvern)) | Volunteer (Retired) | As a lead developer, I've previously led new designs, creations, and commands that suited the bots' needs along with user-friendly capabilities.
-[JgoChat](https://github.com/Jgouken/JgoChat) | Solo (scrapped) | A very old project to essentially create ChatGPT (before it was even created) didn't lead to anywhere.
+[JgoChat](https://github.com/Jgouken/JgoChat) | Solo (scrapped) | A very old project to essentially create ChatGPT (before it was even created) didn't lead anywhere.

 Not mentioned: Private or Discarded repositories. [^2]
 #### My Main discord.js index.js File